 Enjoy the Breeze without the Noise!

 The gentle breeze and soft white noise of a ceiling fan can give relief to heat and at night be incredibly soothing for sleep.
 During daytime hours a noisy fan might be less noticeable, but at night it can really be bothersome.
-If your ceiling fan starts to rattle or make clicking sounds you might be wondering how to fix it?
+If your ceiling fan starts to rattle or make clicking sounds you might be wondering how to fix it.
 If you’ve tried balancing it per the manufacturer’s instructions to no avail, plastic shims can help!
-We’ll share some reasons why your fan might be making noise and how Wobble Wedges® plastic shims can stop the noise and get you back to sleep at night.
+We’ll share some reasons why your fan might be making noise and how Wobble Wedges® plastic shims can silence your rattling ceiling fans and get you back to sleep at night.

 What Causes Rattling?